Meds for Africa

 Paper For Water was started by Katherine and Isabelle Adams, who at the time were 5 and 8.
 Their goal was to raise $500 to partially fund a well in Ethiopia by giving hand crafted origami Christmas ornaments at Starbucks in exchange for donations.

-The Vickery Meadow Learning Center is focused on the literacy levels of the residents in the Vickery Meadow area Dallas, just across the South Central Expressway from NorthPark Presbyterian Church.
+Literacy Achieves (formerly Vickery Meadow Learning Center) is focused on the literacy levels of the residents in the Vickery Meadow area Dallas, just across Central Expressway from NorthPark Presbyterian Church.

 Vickery Meadow is densely populated, and a large percentage of the residents are functionally illiterate or cannot speak English.
-The Center provides classes in English as a Second Language, work place literacy, and citizenship, and also partners with NorthPark Presbyterian to provide GED classes.
+Literacy Achieves provides classes in English as a Second Language, work place literacy, and citizenship, and also partners with NorthPark Presbyterian to provide GED classes.

 Vickery Meadow Food Pantry